iamkucuk/ahc_olsr/docs/olsr/results.rst

 The send_hello, send_tc, on_hello and on_tc functions are managing the sending and receiving of HELLO and TC messages.
 The on_else function is responsible for forwarding messages to the next hop, decided by the routing table.

-There were 2 measurements taken in this study:
+There were 3 measurements taken in this study:

 **Repetitions for broadcasting:** a total of 5 broadcast messages were sent from the 0th node of the network, and the number of repetitions was counted.
 This provided a basic understanding of how the OLSR protocol disseminates information through the network.
 This is a quantitative measure of the efficiency of the protocol in terms of message dissemination.

 **Mobility Emulation:** the adhoccomputing framework does not inherently provide a method to model mobility.
 To simulate mobility, connections between arbitrary nodes were actively removed and added based on a probability factor.
 This allowed the OLSR algorithm to dynamically adapt to the changing network topology on the fly.
 This is a qualitative measure of the efficiency of the protocol in terms of adapting to changing network conditions.

+**Average Number of Hops to Reach Destination:** this measure was taken to understand how the OLSR algorithm affects the number of hops required to reach a destination.
+This is a quantitative measure of the efficiency of the protocol in terms of routing.

 Visualization of the OLSR protocol in action was achieved by collecting instances at each MPR selection.
 While the timing of the animations may not be perfectly accurate due to the potential for (near) simultaneous MPR selections, this approach still provided valuable insights into the workings of the algorithm.